Welcome to the

 By Louise Sawyer

 Tell us something about yourself.
-What do you bring from your background into your writing?
+What do you bring from your background and culture into your writing?

 What classes are you taking at WVU, and how have they helped your writing?